COPD (Chronic Obstructive Pulmonary Disease) (cont.)

 What causes COPD?

-The primary cause of COPD is cigarette smoking or exposure to tobacco smoke.
-It is estimated that 90% of the risk for development of COPD is related to tobacco smoke.
+The primary cause of chronic obstructive pulmonary disease is cigarette smoking or exposure to tobacco smoke.
+It is estimated that 90% of the risk for development of chronic obstructive pulmonary disease is related to tobacco smoke.
 The smoke also can be secondhand smoke (tobacco smoke exhaled by a smoker and then breathed in by a non-smoker).

 - Prolonged exposure to air pollution, such as that seen with burning coal or wood and with industrial air pollutants

 - Infectious diseases: Infectious diseases that destroy lung tissue in patients with hyperactive airways or asthma also may contribute to causing this COPD.